6 Assessment offences and penalties

 Direct quotations from the published or unpublished work of another person must always be clearly identified as such and a full reference to the source must be provided in the proper form.
 A series of short quotations from several different sources, if not clearly identified as such, constitutes plagiarism in the same way as an unacknowledged quotation from a single source.
 Equally, if another person's ideas or judgements are summarised, students must refer to that person in the text and give details of the work to which reference is made.

-It is an examination offence to submit work which has been written jointly by two or more persons, unless expressly permitted in section 4 of the programme specifications and regulations.
+It is an examination offence to submit work which has been written jointly by two or more persons, unless expressly permitted in section 4 of the programme specification and regulations.

-Essays and other similar work must therefore be the student's own work and must be written without the assistance of other people, except where expressly permitted in section 4 of the Detailed Programmes Regulations.
+Assignments, essays, projects, reports, dissertations and other similar work must therefore be the student's own work and must be written without the assistance of other people, except where expressly permitted in section 4 of the Detailed Programme Regulations.
 A student will be required to submit a signed declaration for all such work submitted, stating that they understand what is meant by plagiarism, and confirming that the work submitted is entirely their own and that the use of published or unpublished works of other people has been acknowledged in accordance with the University's requirements.

-It is the responsibility of the student to safeguard their essays and other similar work and to prevent them from being copied by other students.
+It is the responsibility of the student to safeguard their assignments, essays, projects, reports, dissertations and other similar work and to prevent them from being copied by other students.

 The examination offences listed above will be treated as cheating or irregularities of a similar character under the provisions of the Procedures for the Consideration of Allegations of Examination Offence of the University's Regulations (Regulation 1 Annex 6 and, as appropriate, Annex 7).
 Under these Regulations, students found to have committed an offence may have the results of their examinations withheld and may be excluded from all future examinations of the University.